LibrePDF/OpenPDF/README.md

 # OpenPDF is an open source Java library for PDF files

 OpenPDF is an open-source Java library for creating, editing, rendering, and encrypting PDF documents, as well as generating PDFs from HTML.
-It is licensed under the LGPL and MPL
+It is licensed under the LGPL and MPL open source licenses.
 We welcome contributions from other developers.
 Please feel free to submit pull-requests and bug reports to this GitHub repository.

 ## OpenPDF version 2.4.0 released 2025-08-06